VtEcostudies/SOBees_Conservation/content/homepage/04_Unique_Communities.md

 <div class="col-lg-6">
 <p style="padding-right:30px">
-Identifying areas within Vermont that support unique bee communities is critical to maintain bee diversity into the future.
-Bee communities are the assemblages of bee species that occur together in a given location.
-The species found within unique communities, however, can range from common to rare.
-Yet, the areas identified as unique bee communities are disproportionately important for bee diversity in Vermont.
-Many of these areas warrant further investigation and conservation action should be considered in these areas to maintain Vermont's bee diversity.
+Bee communities are the assemblages of species that occur together in a given location.
+Using occurrence data for 235 native bee species, we created species distribution models that allowed us to compare bee communities across Vermont at the scale of one square kilometer.
+Using these data we were able to identify areas within the state that support unique bee communities.
+Identifying these areas within Vermont is critical to maintain bee diversity into the future.
+Many of these areas warrant further investigation, but conservation action should be a priority.
 </p>
 </div>